-The median sales price for a single-family home in New Jersey in February 2021 was $395,000, a 23% increase over the median price in February 2020, according to the report issued by New Jersey REALTORS® Mortgage interest rates remained at historically low levels, and were expected to be in the low 3% range for the year The number of homes listed for sale in February was 14,423, over a 51% decline from the number in the prior year.
+The average sales price for a single-family home in New Jersey in March 2021 was $505,092, a 24.7% increase over the median price in March 2020, according to the report issued by New Jersey REALTORS®.
+Mortgage interest rates remained at historically low levels, and were expected to be in the low 3% range for the year The number of homes listed for sale in March was 14,780, nearly a 51% decline from the number in the prior year.
 New Jersey’s median home value is the seventh-highest in the nation, behind other expensive states Hawaii, California, Massachusetts, Colorado, Washington, and Oregon, and is nearly half again as high as the national median of $240,500.
 For renters, New Jersey is the fourth most expensive state; its median rent of $1,376 trails only Hawaii, California, and Maryland.

 Home under construction.
 Image: NewJerseyAlmanac.com